marklogic-community/grove-spring-boot/README.md

 Grove APIs are at https://project.marklogic.com/repo/users/gjosten/repos/muir-core-api/browse

-Possibly helpful instructions for eventually combining this with the React project - https://github.com/kantega/react-and-spring
+Very helpful instructions for eventually combining this with the React project - https://karl.run/2018/05/07/kotlin-spring-boot-react/